National Student Advocacy Conference

 Be sure to turn in your registration and payment in right away as there is only enough space at the hotel for 400 participants!

-Registration Form — Registration will fill up fast, and you don’t want to miss the DECEMBER 15 early bird deadline/discount.
-You can register and pay for attendees now – and submit names later.
+Registration Form — Registration is filling fast.
+You register and pay for attendees now – and submit names later.
 Call our office if you have questions.

 Liability Waiver – Cancellation Doc – This document needs to be signed by the College advisor, but it is recommended all attendees sign.